Get Started

 Use your blog to share your journey as an artist—what artists inspire you, what are your biggest struggles and wins as an artist, tips for others to overcome a creative block, and more.
 Read our guide and see how you can make sure to always have a good topic idea for your blog content.

-If keeping up your own blog seems too time-consuming, try writing for other art blogs like Canva, Juxtapoz, or Daily Art Fixx.
+If keeping up your own art blog seems too time-consuming, try writing for other art blogs like Canva, Juxtapoz, or Daily Art Fixx.
 These blogs have an already established following and will help you get discovered by potential customers.
 Find out more about how to get featured in well-known industry blogs.

 Stay connected with your customers